-Notes.- If the wings of an eagle on the back of a lion denoted rapidity
+Notes. - If the wings of an eagle on the back of a lion denoted rapidity

 Notes.- If the wings of an eagle on the back of a lion denoted rapidity of movement in the Babylonian, or Assyrian, Empire (see Hab.
 1: 6-8), four wings on the leopard must denote unparalleled celerity of movement in the Grecian Empire.
 This we find to be historically true.
 "The rapidity of Alexander's conquests in Asia was marvelous: he burst like a torrent on the expiring Persian Empire, and all opposition was useless.
 The gigantic armies collected to oppose him melted like snow in the sunshine.
 The battles of Granicus, B. c.
 334, Issus in the following year, and Arbela in B. c.
-331, settled the fate of the Persian Empire, and estab-lished the wide dominion of the Greeks."-"The Divine Program of the World's History," by H. Grattan Guinness, page 308.
+331, settled the fate of the Persian Empire, and estab-lished the wide dominion of the Greeks."-"The Divine Program of the World's History," by H. Grattan Guinness, page S08.
 "The beast had also four heads."
-The Grecian Empire maintained its unity but a short time after the death of Alexander, which occurred in B. c.
+The Grecian Empire maintained its unity but a short time after the death of Alexander, which occurred its unity but a short time after the death of Alexander, which occurred in B. c.
 323. Within twenty-two years after the close of his brilliant career, or by B. c.
 301, the empire was divided among his four leading generals.

-or by B. c.
-301, the empire was divided among his four leading generals.
-Cassander took Macedonia and Greece in the west; Lysimachus had Thrace and the parts of Asia on the Hellespont and Bosporus in the north; Ptolemy received Egypt, Lydia, Arabia, Palestine, and Coele-Syria in the south; and Seleucus had all the rest of Alexander's dominions in the east.
+Cassander took Macedonia and Greece in the west; Lysimachus had Thrace and the parts of Asia on the Hellespont and Bosporus in the north; Ptolemy received Egypt, Lydia, Arabia, Palestine, and Collo-Syria in the south; and Seleucus had all the rest of Alexander's dominions in the east.